Shira Banki's Way

 Shira Banki's Way (דרך שירה בנקי) is a non-profit organization whose goal is to promote moderation and discourse in Israeli society.
 The organization was established by the parents of Shira Banki, who was murdered at the Jerusalem gay pride parade in 2015.

 Shira Banki's parents lit a torch on Israel's Independence Day in 2022 for their work.

 Shira Banki

+Shira Banki (1 November 1999 – 30 July 2015) was a young Israeli woman who was stabbed to death by Yishai Schlissel during the 2015 Jerusalem gay pride.
+Schlissel received life in prison for her murder.

 On July 30, 2015, 16-year-old Shira Banki, from Jerusalem, was one of six attendees at the Jerusalem gay pride parade who were stabbed by Yishai Schlissel.
 Schlissel had been previously convicted for attempted murder at the 2005 Jerusalem pride parade, and had been recently released.
 Banki died at the hospital from her injuries, and Schlissel received life in prison for her murder.

 History

 Several months after Banki's murder, her parents, Mika and Uri, both of whom were lawyers, decided to found Shira Banki's Way in honor of their daughter.

 In 2019, the organization co-sponsored dialogue circles in Tel Aviv following the fast day of Tisha B'Av.

 During the COVID-19 pandemic lockdowns, many of the organization's events were cancelled or held on Zoom.